isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 tabulate {n = suc n}  f = f zero ∷ tabulate (f ∘ suc)
 ```

-Finally, we know that calling `def:lookup` on `def:tabulate` is the same as
+Third, we know that calling `def:lookup` on `def:tabulate` is the same as
 sampling the function we used to build the table:

 ```agda